The Kairos Center Staff

 Willie Baptist is a formerly homeless father of three who came out of the Watts uprisings and the Black Student Movement.
 He has 50 years of experience educating and organizing amongst the poor and dispossessed including working as a lead organizer with the United Steelworkers, as an educator and organizer with the National Union of the Homeless and its educational arm, the Annie Smart Leadership Development Institute, as the Education Director of the Kensington Welfare Rights Union for 10 years, and as a lead organizer and educator for the Poor People’s Economic Human Rights Campaign, as well as many other networks.
 He is a Board member of the National Welfare Rights Union, the United Workers of Maryland, Picture the Homeless in New York and on the Advisory Committee for the Wildfire Project.
 Willie is the author of numerous books, articles, and pamphlets including Pedagogy of the Poor, A New and Unsettling Force: Re-Igniting Rev. Dr. Martin Luther King’s Poor People’s Campaign, It’s Not Enough to Be Angry, Lessons from the Poor Organizing the Poor: 5 Main Ingredients and the 6 Panther P’s.
 Willie presently serves as the Poverty Initiative Scholar-in-Residence and Co-Coordinator of Poverty Scholarship and Leadership Development for the Kairos Center.

-Adam Barnes is the coordinator of the Rights and Religions program at the Kairos Center.
-He was born in St. Louis, Missouri and lived most of his life in Colorado.
-Adam has worked with the Poverty Initiative since 2007.
-He is also finishing his PhD, which compares the anti-poverty work and theology of Muslim and Christian communities.
-Adam has a B.A. in philosophy from the University of Chicago, and a Masters of Divinity and Masters of Sacred Theology from Union Theological Seminary.
-He is the father of two amazing children and married to Shailly Barnes.
+Adam Barnes, PhD is the coordinator of the Rights and Religions program at the Kairos Center.
+Born in St. Louis, MO and raised in Colorado, he has lived in New York since 2006 and worked at the Poverty Initiative/Kairos Center since 2007.
+In 2016 he completed a PhD in Comparative Theology at Union Theological Seminary.
+His dissertation investigates the liberative theology and spirituality emerging from anti-poverty struggles in the US and in a Sufi-Muslim community in West Africa.
+He received a BA in philosophy from the University of Chicago, and a Masters of Divinity from Union Theological Seminary.
+He is the father of three amazing children and married to Shailly Barnes.

 Heather West serves part time as the Kairos Center’s Finance Manager, keeping track of the organization’s budgets, revenue, expenses and payroll.
 Heather grew up in Michigan and has been involved in a variety of movement organizations throughout the years.
 In 1997 she worked for the Grassroots Leadership Development Program in Lorain, Ohio and soon became the Program Director for Organize!
 Ohio, a statewide organizing network.
 From 2000-2007 she served as the Director of the Deaf & Deaf Blind Committee on Human Rights in Northeast Ohio, fighting for the basic human rights to housing, healthcare, living wage jobs and communication.
 Over the past 18 years, Heather has also been involved in numerous national anti-poverty organizing efforts including the Poor People’s Economic Human Rights Campaign, the University of the Poor, and a variety of national marches, summits, bus tours and leadership schools.
 Heather’s primary paid work is currently as a Sign Language Interpreter.
 In 2011 Heather moved to New York City to work more closely with the Poverty Initiative where she has participated in numerous strategic dialogues, intensive studies and several organizing tours.
 She currently serves on the University of the Poor Web Team.